DIfe-gmw/dotfiles/README.md

 Then open your preferred terminal and follow to the next step

 ---
-Polybar and picom are necessary packages so do:
+These are necessary packages so do:

 ```
-$ sudo pacman -S polybar picom
+$ sudo pacman -S polybar picom rofi neofetch feh
 ```
 ---
-After that, we need to set up the  configuration, this is just a matter of placing files in the right place, it is possible to do this step in a file manager, or you can do it with style.
+After that, we need to set up the  configuration, this is just a matter of placing files in the right place and adjusting the monitor polybar config,

 ---
 ### File Manager